gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 2.5 on January 7, 2014 =
+* Web-to-Lead: Completely re-wrote the add-on to provide full Feed capability.
+See the FAQ to learn how to set up the new feeds: "Web-to-Lead: How do I convert my existing form configuration to Feeds?"
+(Requires Gravity Forms 1.7+)
+* Web-to-Lead: Added integration with the <a href="http://gravityhelp.com/downloads/#Gravity_Forms_Logging_Tool">Gravity Forms Logging Tool</a>
+* Web-to-Lead: Added option for Salesforce debugging emails, which are very helpful!

 = 2.4.1 =
 * Added more filters: `gf_salesforce_mapped_field_name`, `gf_salesforce_mapped_value`, `gf_salesforce_mapped_value_{$field_name}`.
 Thanks, @sc0ttkclark!